AfaanBilal/codeigniter-multiple-deployments/chapter1.md

 - ``sub-domain-1.example.com`` through ``sub-domain-n.example.com`` will hold our front controllers for each instance of our application.
 Set the document roots of the sub domains to these directories.
 - ``assets`` directory inside each of the ``sub-domain-n.example.com`` will hold any instance specific assets that we may need (Optional).
 - ``.htaccess`` inside our each of the ``sub-domain-n.example`` will help us remove the ``index.php`` from our URLs as well as implement a domain filter.

+Now, we'll walk through the files that need to modified one-by-one.